 Barbados Governor General Dies After Collapse

-GEORGETOWN, Barbados (AP) _ Nita Barrow, the first female head of state of Barbados, has died after collapsing at a Christmas party.
+BRIDGETOWN, Barbados (AP) _ Barbados Governor-General Nita Barrow, the country’s first female head of state and an international leader in women’s rights, died after collapsing at a Christmas party.
 She was 79.

 The sister of the late Prime Minister Errol Barrow, who died in 1987, Dame Nita served on a Commonwealth committee charged with persuading South Africa to abandon apartheid.

 In 1985, she convened a series of workshops attended by 11,000 delegates in Nairobi, Kenya, to mark the end of the United Nations’ Women’s Decade.
 She also was a president of the World Council of Churches.

 ``Dame Nita was a lady who held fast to ideas such as the empowerment of women around the world,″ said David Thompson, opposition leader in Barbados’ parliament.